brainlife/app-predict-ppcs/README.md

 ### Running the App
 ### On [Brainlife.io](http://brainlife.io/)
-You can submit this App online at https://doi.org/10.25663/brainlife.app.212 via the “Execute” tab.
+You can submit this App online at https://brainlife.io/app/64d62738e4d2e9108d7ab094 via the “Execute” tab.

-Inputs: \
+Input: \
-The two inputs are (i) a collection of estimated masks and (ii) a collection of ground truth masks.
-If you have bundles in WMC format, you can convert them in the correct datatype by using this App: https://doi.org/10.25663/brainlife.app.142.
-WARNING: be sure that the two collections contain the exact same bundles, and that are in the same anatomical space.
+Tract Profiles.

 ### Running Locally (on your machine)